Maternal Microbiome: How Indole May Protect Children From Fatty Liver Disease

 For mothers: The gut microbiome during pregnancy isn't just about maternal health.
 It's shaping the metabolic trajectory of the child.
 Supporting gut health during pregnancy and breastfeeding may be one of the most effective preventive strategies available.

-For the bigger picture: This research adds to growing evidence that many metabolic diseases have developmental origins.
 If maternal diet programs the infant microbiome toward or away from metabolic disease, then prevention starts before conception, not after symptoms appear.

 Practical Takeaways